puppetlabs/puppetdb/documentation/configure.markdown

 If not supplied, PuppetDB uses standard HTTPS without any additional authorization.
 All HTTPS clients must still supply valid, verifiable SSL client certificates.

+### `cipher-suites`

+Optional.
+A comma-separated list of cryptographic ciphers to allow for incoming SSL connections.
+Valid names are listed in the [official JDK cryptographic providers documentation](http://docs.oracle.com/javase/7/docs/technotes/guides/security/SunProviders.html#SupportedCipherSuites); you'll need to use the all-caps cipher suite name.

+If not supplied, PuppetDB uses the complete, non-DHE set of ciphers.

 `[repl]` Settings
 -----